nickdelnano/recently-played-playlists-parser/README.md

 ## TODO
 - properly package with opam so [recently-played-playlists-puppet](github.com/ndelnano/recently-played-playlists-puppet) can install it.
-- Add '(' and ')' tokens to allow enforcing associativity
+- Implement 'Tok_LParen' and 'Tok_RParen' tokens in parser to allow enforcement of associativity